-1) Moving assistance is provided in rare instances when it is assessed by the Health Coordination Team that the Member needs to relocate to a new home.
-The following are the circumstances under which moving assistance can be provided to the Member: unsafe home due to deterioration; the Member is wheelchair- bound, living in a multi-story building with no elevator and where the Member lives above the first floor; the home is unable to support the Member's additional needs for equipment; the Member is evicted from their current living environment; or the Member is no longer able to afford the home due to a rent increase.
+- h.
+Home-Delivered Meals - Home-delivered meals are nutritionally sound meals delivered to a location where an individual resides, excluding residential or institutional settings.
+Per CFR §441.310, the meals shall not exceed more than two (2) meals a day.
+Home-delivered meals are provided to individuals who cannot prepare nutritionally-sound meals without assistance and are assessed to require the service in order to remain independent in the community and to prevent institutionalization. - i.
+Home Maintenance - 1) Home maintenance is a service necessary to maintain a safe, clean, and sanitary environment.
+Home maintenance services are those services not included as a part of personal assistance and include: heavy duty cleaning, which is utilized only to bring a home up to acceptable standards of cleanliness at the inception of service to the Member; minor repairs to essential appliances limited to stoves, refrigerators, and water heaters; and fumigation or extermination services.
+Home maintenance is provided to individuals who cannot perform cleaning and minor repairs without assistance and are assessed, to require the service in order to prevent institutionalization. - j.
+Moving Assistance - Moving assistance is provided in rare instances when it is assessed by the Health Coordination Team that the Member needs to relocate to a new home.
+The following are the circumstances under which moving assistance can be provided to the Member: unsafe home due to deterioration; the Member is wheelchairbound, living in a multi-story building with no elevator and where the Member lives above the first floor; the home is unable to support the Member's additional needs for equipment; the Member is evicted from their current living environment; or the Member is no longer able to afford the home due to a rent increase.
 Moving expenses include packing and moving of belongings.

-k.
-Non-Medical Transportation

-1) Non-medical transportation is a service offered to enable individuals to gain access to community services, activities, and resources, specified by the HAP.
+- k.
+Non-Medical Transportation - Non-medical transportation is a service offered to enable individuals to gain access to community services, activities, and resources, specified by the HAP.
 This service is to be used only when transportation is not included in the HCBS service being accessed.
 This service is offered in addition to medical transportation required under 42 CFR §431.53 and transportation services under the MSP, defined at 42 CFR §440.170(a) (if applicable), and shall not replace them.
 Whenever possible, family, neighbors, friends, or community agencies which can provide this service without charge will be utilized.
 Members living in a residential care setting or a CCFFH are not eligible for this service.

-- Nursing Facility, Skilled Nursing Facility, or Intermediate Care Facility Services - 1) Nursing facility services are provided to the Members who need twenty-four (24) hours a day assistance with ADLs and IADLs and need care provided by licensed nursing personnel and paramedical personnel on a regular, long-term basis.
-Nursing facility services are provided in a freestanding or a distinct part of a facility licensed and certified that is as meeting requirements of participation to provide skilled nursing, health-related care and rehabilitative services on a regular basis in an inpatient facility.
-The care that is provided in a nursing facility includes independent and group activities, meals and snacks, housekeeping and laundry services, nursing and social work services, nutritional monitoring and counseling, pharmaceutical services, and rehabilitative services.
+- I. Nursing Facility, Skilled Nursing Facility, or Intermediate Care Facility Services - 1) Nursing facility services are provided to the Members who need twenty-four (24) hours a day assistance with ADLs and IADLs and need care provided by licensed nursing personnel and paramedical personnel on a regular, long-term basis.
+Nursing facility services are provided in a freestanding or a distinct part of a facility that is licensed and certified as meeting the requirements of participation to provide skilled nursing, health-related care and rehabilitative services on a regular basis in an inpatient facility.
+The care that is provided in a nursing facility includes independent and group activities, meals and snacks, housekeeping and laundry services, nursing and social work services, nutritional monitoring and counseling, pharmaceutical services, and rehabilitative services. - m.
+PERS - PERS is a twenty-four (24) hour emergency assistance service which enables the Member to secure immediate assistance in the event of an emotional, physical, or environmental emergency.

-m.
-PERS

-1) PERS is a twenty-four (24) hour emergency assistance service which enables the Member to secure immediate assistance in the event of an emotional, physical, or environmental emergency.
 PERS are individually designed to meet the needs and capabilities of the Member and includes training, installation, repair, maintenance, and response needs.